Navigation

 Treatment of chickenpox for people at risk

 In certain circumstances, your doctor may be able to offer you treatment if you have chickenpox, or think you’ve been exposed to the virus.
-This includes if you're pregnant, have a newborn baby, or have a weakened immune system.
-There are two main types of treatment your doctor may be able to give you.
+This includes if:

 Anti-viral medicines

-Your GP may offer you an anti-viral drug called aciclovir (Zovirax) if you’re over 14 years and it’s been less than 24 hours since your chickenpox spots started appearing.
-They’re most likely to suggest you have it if your chickenpox is severe or you’re at risk of getting complications.
-Taking anti-virals within 24 hours of your rash first appearing may help to reduce your symptoms and mean you recover faster.
+If you’re over 14 years, your GP may offer you an anti-viral drug called aciclovir (Zovirax).
+This is most likely if your chickenpox is severe or you’re at risk of getting complications.
+For aciclovir to work, it has to be less than 24 hours since your spots first appeared.
+Starting it this soon may help to reduce your symptoms and mean you recover more quickly.

 Antibody treatment

 Antibodies are proteins that help your immune system to fight bacteria and viruses.
 For the VZIG injection to work, you’ll need to have it within 10 days of coming into contact with someone who has chickenpox.
-The antibodies are unlikely to stop you having chickenpox, but they may make your symptoms milder.
+The antibodies may not stop you having chickenpox, but they may make your symptoms milder.

 Complications of chickenpox

 Complications of chickenpox are rare.
-If you're generally healthy, chickenpox is usually a mild infection and it’s unlikely you’ll have serious problems.
-Complications are more likely to affect adults than children.
-Chickenpox can also be more serious for pregnant women, older people, newborn babies or people with a weakened immune system.
+If you're generally healthy, it’s usually a mild infection and serious problems are unlikely.
+Chicken pox in adults is more likely to be serious than in children.
+Chickenpox can also be more serious for:

 Sometimes the chickenpox spots get infected with bacteria – probably from scratching.
-This is more common in children.
 Chickenpox spots can sometimes leave scars, especially if they become infected.
 Signs of a bacterial infection include a high temperature (fever) and redness and pain around the chickenpox spots.
 Seek urgent medical help if you or your child develop these symptoms.

 Chickenpox and pregnancy

 If you’re not immune to chickenpox and catch it during the first 28 weeks of your pregnancy, there’s a small risk it could affect your baby.
-If you get chickenpox late in your pregnancy, especially around the time you give birth, your baby could get chickenpox too.
+If you get chickenpox in the last few weeks of your pregnancy, before you give birth, your baby could get chickenpox too.
 Women who are pregnant are also more likely to get complications from chickenpox, such as pneumonia.

 Contact your GP or seek urgent medical advice from your midwife or health visitor if you get chickenpox within a week of giving birth.
 Your baby can be given injections of antibodies to help protect them against the infection.

 Chickenpox is a common infection caused by the varicella zoster virus.
 The rash you get with chickenpox has flat or slightly raised red spots, which rapidly progress to fluid-filled blisters.
-You might also have symptoms, such as a raised temperature (fever), headache, sore throat and loss of appetite.
+You might also have a raised temperature (fever), headache, sore throat and loss of appetite.

-There is a chickenpox vaccine, but in the UK it’s only recommended for certain people if they’re not immune already.
+There is a chickenpox vaccine, but in the UK it’s only recommended for certain groups (and if they’re not immune already).
 This includes healthcare workers and anyone in regular close contact with someone who has a weakened immune system.

 More on this topic